lawiz22/wizcoin/doc/multiwallet-qt.md

 but this can be changed later.

-A third class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into RotocoinGUI.
-At present it just contains a WalletStack instance and does little more than passing on messages from RotocoinGUI to the WalletStack, which in turn passes them to the individual WalletViews.
-It is a WalletFrame instance that takes the place of what used to be centralWidget in RotocoinGUI.
-The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to RotocoinGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.
+A third class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into WizcoinGUI.
+At present it just contains a WalletStack instance and does little more than passing on messages from WizcoinGUI to the WalletStack, which in turn passes them to the individual WalletViews.
+It is a WalletFrame instance that takes the place of what used to be centralWidget in WizcoinGUI.
+The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to WizcoinGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

-Changes to rotocoin.cpp
+Changes to Wizcoin.cpp
 ----------------------
-rotocoin.cpp is the entry point into rotocoin-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
-Most importantly will be the way it instantiates WalletModels and passes them to the singleton RotocoinGUI instance called window.
-Formerly, RotocoinGUI kept a pointer to a single instance of a WalletModel.
+Wizcoin.cpp is the entry point into Wizcoin-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+Most importantly will be the way it instantiates WalletModels and passes them to the singleton WizcoinGUI instance called window.
+Formerly, WizcoinGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the following two steps: